pluralsight/guides-cms/docs/deployment.rst

 ---------------------

 1. `Papertrail <https://elements.heroku.com/addons/papertrail>`_

 * Provides bigger log for debugging issues and enables easy searching
+* `Install the CLI tools <https://github.com/papertrail/papertrail-cli#readme>`_
+  for Papertrail if you prefer using the CLI over their website

 2. `New Relic <https://elements.heroku.com/addons/newrelic>`_
 * Excellent performance analysis tool

 .. _celery_on_heroku: